 Gray Wolf Conservation

-The enactment of the Endangered Species Act in the United States in 1973 helped restore wolf populations.
+The Endangered Species Act in the United States in 1973 helped restore wolf populations.
 In 1995, in a historic act of conservation, 41 wolves from the wilds of Canada and Montana were released into Yellowstone, our oldest national park.

-The reintroduction of the wolf had a positive impact on the environment and led to a trophic cascade, a process by which the activity of an apex predator stimulates the growth of other animal species and increases biodiversity.
-In northern Yellowstone, elk reduction led to the increase of the height of willows (deciduous trees and shrubs), which provide critical habitat for several species of native animals such as beavers and moose.
+The reintroduction of wolves in Yellowstone had a positive impact on the environment and led to a trophic cascade, a process by which the activity of an apex predator stimulates the growth of other animal species and increases biodiversity.
+In northern Yellowstone, elk reduction led to an increase in the height of willows (deciduous trees and shrubs), which provide critical habitat for several species of native animals such as beavers and moose.

-Human-wildlife conflict, which resulted in the initial decline of wolf populations, is now being managed by the implementation of electric fences and guard dogs to protect livestock.
-However, negative perceptions of the wolf need to change, and for that, it’s important to celebrate these beautiful creatures and their contributions through celebratory days like the International Wolf Day.
+Human-wildlife conflict, which resulted in the initial decline of wolf populations, is now being managed by implementing electric fences and guard dogs to protect livestock.
+However, negative perceptions of the wolf need to change, and for that, it’s important to celebrate these beautiful creatures and their contributions through celebratory days like International Wolf Day.

 Help Protect Wolves

 Conservation groups and local communities are working hard to protect these iconic animals.
-However, individuals like you can help in a number of ways.
-Here are three ways to celebrate International Wolf Day:
+However, we can all help in several ways.
+Here are three ways to celebrate International Wolf Day today and every day:

 - Get involved: Northern gray wolves recently regained their federal Endangered Species Act protections (except those in the Northern Rockies).
 Keep an eye out for local and national news about legislation that affects wolves and make your voice heard by contacting your representatives on these issues.